qci-austin/scripts/README-Windows.md

 Step 4:

-Run the installation by opening up an Anaconda prompt (a special version of command prompt) and type the following command (without angle brackets):
+Run the installation by starting an Anaconda prompt by right clicking and running as administrator.
+Type the following command (without angle brackets):

 installQCIWindows.bat \<API Token\>